Guinness: Worldwide sales

-In 2006, sales of Guinness in Ireland and the United Kingdom declined 7 per cent.
+In 2006, sales of Guinness in Ireland and the United Kingdom declined 7 percent.
 Despite this, Guinness still accounts for more than a quarter of all beer sold in Ireland.
 By 2015, sales were on the rise in Ireland but flat globally.
+By 2023, Guinness had grown to become the most popular draught beer in the United Kingdom, with about 11% of all sales.

 Guinness began retailing in India in 2007.

 Guinness has a significant share of the African beer market, where it has been sold since 1827.
-About 40 per cent of worldwide total Guinness volume is brewed and sold in Africa, with Foreign Extra Stout the most popular variant.
+About 40 percent of worldwide total Guinness volume is brewed and sold in Africa, with Foreign Extra Stout the most popular variant.
 Three of the five Guinness-owned breweries worldwide are located in Africa.

 The beer is brewed under licence internationally in several countries, including Nigeria, the Bahamas, Canada, Cameroon, Kenya, Uganda, South Korea, Namibia, and Indonesia.

-In 2017 Guinness teamed up with AB InBev to distribute Guinness in mainland China.
+In 2017, Guinness teamed up with AB InBev to distribute Guinness in mainland China.
 China is the single biggest worldwide alcohol market, especially for imported craft beers like Guinness.

-The UK is the only sovereign state to consume more Guinness than Ireland.
+The United Kingdom is the only sovereign state to consume more Guinness than Ireland.
+In 2023, a pub in Worcester claimed to offer the cheapest pint of Guinness in the UK, at £2.
 The third-largest Guinness drinking nation is Nigeria, followed by the USA; the United States consumed more than 950 e6hl of Guinness in 2010.